thegiftofgabes/fantasypunk-netlify/content/quickstart/_07-common-moves.md

 ## give it a try

-> Do this to decide whether your character is in a position to take a particularly tricky, risky or uncertain before they make another move.
+> Do this to decide whether your character is in a position to tro something particularly tricky, risky or uncertain before they make another move.

 When you **give something** a try, determine with the Party and the GM which of these statements you believe are true: